jakelauer/theseus/README.md

-# Theseus Library
+# Theseus

-Welcome to the Theseus library, a robust solution for managing application state with clarity and efficiency.
+Welcome to Theseus, a robust solution for managing application state with clarity and efficiency.
 Designed with modern JavaScript applications in mind, Theseus stands out for its fluent state manipulation, ease of compliance, and intelligent typing capabilities.

 ## Key Concepts